Djangodv/notes/gitub.md

 ## Github setup

-Generate an SSH key on your computer with the ED25519 cryptographic algorithm(-t type);
+`ssh-keygen -t ed25519`: generate an SSH key on your computer with the ED25519 cryptographic algorithm(-t type);
-ssh-keygen -t ed25519:
-Use the generated public key in 'SSH keys' on Github
+>Use the generated public key in 'SSH keys' on Github

 `git config -l`: list configurations

-git config --global user.email "email": set email git config --global user.name "name": set username
+`git config --global user.email "email"`: set email `git config --global user.name "name"`: set username

-git config --global init.defaultBranch master: suppress warning about 'master' as the initial branch name
+`git config --global init.defaultBranch master`: suppress warning about 'master' as the initial branch name

 ## Repository setup

 The easiest way to setup a repository on Github is cloning it locally

-git clone 'link': creates a linked copy by cloning a repository into a directory
+`git clone 'link'`: creates a linked copy by cloning a repository into a directory

 In order to delete a git repository delete the .git

----
+## Commits

 A commit is record of what changes you have made since the last time Staging area: file that stores information about what will go into you next commit

-git add 'file': add specified file to staging area git add .: add all files to staging area (expect deletions?) git add -A: stage all changes including deletions
+`git add 'file'`: add specified file to staging area `git add .`: add all files to staging area (expect deletions?)
+`git add -A`: stage all changes including deletions

-git restore: remove staged files from staging area
+`git restore`: remove staged files from staging area

 git commit -m 'message': save staging area to local repo git commit -a: automatically stage modified or deleted files expect newly created files